-- The first is directly related to their substance use.
+• The first is directly related to their substance use.
 For example, the goal might be to count how many drinks they consume or how much pot they smoke during a period of time.
-Or it might be to have a day or a period of abstinence. - The second goal is focused on wellness.
-It might be to add in physical exercise or to make sure to eat food and drink water during a using session.
+Or it might be to have a day or a period of abstinence.

+• The second goal is focused on wellness.
+It might be to add in physical exercise, or to make sure to eat food and drink water while consuming substances.
 Or, it could be about finding alternative activities to focus on during the times one typically uses.
-Oftentimes, when people start using substance more and more, they put aside hobbies they've enjoyed in the past.
-Or, they may discover they've never learned ways to unwind and relax, other than by usings substances.
+Often when people start using substances more and more, they put aside hobbies they've enjoyed in the past.
+Or, they may discover they've never learned ways to unwind and relax, other than by using substances.